 Photopheresis, also known as extracorporeal photopheresis (ECP), is a nonsurgical therapy that removes, treats and returns a patient's white blood cells.

-The Apheresis Program at UC San Diego Health System is the only outpatient therapeutic photopheresis center in San Diego County.
+The Apheresis Program at UC San Diego Health is the only outpatient therapeutic photopheresis center in San Diego County.

 The Cellex is used for photopheresis.

 Photopheresis involves removing blood through a needle or catheter and circulating it through a machine where the blood is separated into red cells, white cells, platelets and plasma.
 The white blood cells, which are responsible for immune response, remain in the photopheresis machine for treatment while the rest of the blood circulates back to the patient through a return needle.

 A medication (methoxsalen) is added to the separated white blood cells and the cells are exposed to ultraviolet-A light (UVA).
 The light activates the medication, treating the cells.
 The treated white blood cells are circulated back to the patient through a return needle.

 The Therakos XTS is used for photopheresis.